joshbrew/graphscript/docs/Service.md

 Services provide a unifying function/class loading and message passing framework to make it really easy to chain program functions across http, socket, sse, webrtc, thread, child process, frontend rendering and any of your own protocols.
 It has more features to help with scoping connected node services as well.

-Create routed nodes with any functions, node/graph/service prototypes, any objects at all (e.g. the built in Math object in browsers) to gain state machine and flowgraph functionalities.
+Create routed nodes with any functions, node/graph/service prototypes, any objects at all (e.g. the built in Math object in browsers) to gain state machine and flowgraph functionalities across your program or even remotely.